aiven/devportal/docs/products/kafka/reference/kafka-metrics-prometheus.rst

 The following list only contains the most common metrics available via Prometheus for an Aiven for Apache Kafka® service.

-You can retrieve the complete list of available metrics for your specific service by calling to the Prometheus endpoint substituting:
+You can retrieve the complete list of available metrics for your specific service by making a request to the Prometheus endpoint, substituting:

 * the Aiven project certificate (``ca.pem``)
 * the Prometheus credentials (``<PROMETHEUS_USER>:<PROMETHEUS_PASSWORD>``)